keldefrawy/keldefrawy.github.io/_rd_articles/parc-appropriability-trap.md

 published: true
 dek: “Xerox failed to see the future” is a satisfying story and an incomplete economics of invention, integration, and value capture.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review added a primary Xerox commercialization source, bounded laser printing as a counterexample, and separated documented transfer facts from continuing firsthand SRI-campus observation.
+revision_summary: Added a portfolio of capture paths, AI-era complementary-asset analysis, prospective decision records, and explicit falsifiers.
-reading_time: 14
+reading_time: 20
 central_claim: Invention, recognition, complementary assets, and value capture are distinct capabilities; a laboratory can excel at the first while its parent lacks or declines to build the others.
 claim_status: Provisional synthesis of corporate records and appropriability scholarship; not a comprehensive audit of Xerox or PARC
 hero_image: /assets/images/rd-ratchet/articles/article-10-parc-appropriability.webp